shreesainath/student-login-page-basic-/README.md

 Tokens are stored in localStorage and attached to the Authorization header.

 📸 Wireframes
-Login & Dashboard wireframes included in /wireframes/ folder or generated via ChatGPT.
+Login & Dashboard wireframes included in /wireframes/ folder

-✅ To Do
-Add real email service (Nodemailer)

-Implement logout token blacklisting

-Add user roles (admin/user)

-Deploy on Render/Heroku/Vercel

-🧑‍💻 Author
-Made by [Your Name] – Contributions welcome!

-📄 License
-MIT License

-yaml
-Copy
-Edit

----

-Let me know if you want a **version with screenshots**,